 - Pour appropriate amount on to a soft cotton pad and gently press and hold it against your skin.

-- Saturate a sheet mask (or a few cotton pads… toilet papers would also work) and place on skin for 5-10 minutes as a lotion mask. *This is generally done on a weekly or bi-weekly basis in addition to applying it twice a day using the one of the 2 methods mentioned above.
+- Saturate a sheet mask (or a few cotton pads) and place on skin for 5-10 minutes as a lotion mask.
+(This is generally done on a weekly or bi-weekly basis in addition to applying it twice a day using the one of the 2 methods mentioned above.)

 How can they moisturise the skin when most are high in alcohol?

 Alcohol is a common ingredient in Japanese lotions (and other skin care products like sunscreens).
-This is added to give it a lighter texture and help it absorb into the skin faster.
-In a lot of Japanese lotion formulations, the alcohol content doesn’t dry out the skin due to other moisturising and hydrating ingredients that are also present.
+It is added to give the product a lighter texture and to help it absorbs into the skin faster.
+In a lot of Japanese lotion formulas, the alcohol doesn’t dry out the skin due to the high concentration of hydrating ingredients that are also present.

-In very high humidity environment like Japan (and Taiwan!) alcohol is an important ingredient.
-Without it, the product can take quite long to absorb into skin completely or skin will feel sticky — even on dry skin.
-There are alcohol-free options available but they are generally rated rather poorly in Japan for the reasons just mentioned.
+Alcohol is an important ingredient in very high humidity environment like Japan.
+Without it, the product can take quite long to completely absorb or skin will feel sticky — even on dry skin.
+There are alcohol-free options available but they are generally unpopular in Japan for the reasons just mentioned.
 They can work well, however, if you live in a very dry environment.

 You can browse through all the Japan lotions in this site here!